-- · verification of observable pricing inputs; - re-performance of model valuations; - a review and approval process for new models and changes to such models; - calibration and back-testing of models against observed market transactions; - analysis and investigation of significant daily valuation movements; and - review of unobservable inputs and valuation adjustments.
+- verification of observable pricing inputs; - re-performance of model valuations; - a review and approval process for new models and changes to such models; - calibration and back-testing of models against observed market transactions; - analysis and investigation of significant daily valuation movements; and - review of unobservable inputs and valuation adjustments.

-When third party information, such as broker quotes or pricing services, is used to measure fair value, then the portfolio valuation function assesses and documents the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRS.
+When third party information, such as broker quotes or pricing services, is used to measure fair value, the portfolio valuation function assesses and documents the evidence obtained from the third parties to support the conclusion that these valuations meet the requirements of IFRS, including the level in the fair value hierarchy in which the valuations should be classified.
 This includes:

-- verifying that the broker or pricing service is approved by the Fund for use in pricing the relevant type of financial instrument; - understanding how the fair value has been arrived at and the extent to which it represents actual market transactions: - when prices for similar instruments are used to measure fair value, how these prices have been adjusted to reflect the characteristics of the instrument subject to measurement; and - if a number of quotes for the same financial instrument have been obtained, then how fair value has been determined using those quotes.
+- verifying that the broker or pricing service is approved by the Fund for use in pricing the relevant type of financial instrument; - understanding how the fair value has been arrived at and the extent to which it represents actual market transactions and whether it represents a quoted price in an active market for an identical instrument; - when prices for similar instruments are used to measure fair value, how these prices have been adjusted to reflect the characteristics of the instrument subject to measurement; and - if a number of quotes for the same financial instrument have been obtained, then how fair value has been determined using those quotes.